tehw0lf/tehwol.fi/README.md

-# tehw0lf and tehwol.fi
+# tehw0lf and tehwolf.de

-This monorepo holds my npm packages published under the @tehw0lf namespace and my portfolio website which showcases said packages at [tehwol.fi](https://tehwol.fi).
+This monorepo holds my npm packages published under the @tehw0lf namespace and my portfolio website which showcases said packages at [tehwolf.de](https://tehwolf.de).

 Currently featured on the website: